Challenging decisions and conduct of government agencies

 The Ombudsman can’t investigate complaints about:

-- police conduct – these complaints are dealt with by the Independent Police Conduct Authority (see the chapter “Police powers”)
+• police conduct – these complaints are dealt with by the Independent Police Conduct Authority (see: “Police powers”)

-- decisions made by a local council (but the Ombudsman can investigate decisions made by a council’s committees, including a recommendation from a committee to the council that then results in a decision of the council – so this can be an indirect way of challenging a council’s decision.)
+• decisions made by a local council (but the Ombudsman can investigate decisions made by a council’s committees, including a recommendation from a committee to the council which then results in a decision of the council – so this can be an indirect way of challenging a council’s decision)

 Types of decisions and actions the Ombudsman can investigate